-For each unit, pupils plan, design and make products within a variety of contexts often linked to our themes of 'Our Nation', 'Our World' and 'Our Planet'.
+For each unit, pupils plan, design and make products within a variety of contexts.
 Children will first develop an understanding of the importance of researching pre-existing products to inform their own designs.
 Pupils will then be given the opportunity to plan and design a product with a clear purpose and audience in mind; during this part of the process, pupils will be encouraged to take into consideration the appropriate tools, materials, measurements and other key details that will help their product meet the design criteria.
 After this, teachers will provide pupils with an opportunity to practise the key skills involved with focused practical tasks.
-Once pupils have practised the skills, they will be given time to create their final products and finally evaluate their effective ness and make any necessary adjustments.
+Once pupils have practised the skills, they will be given time to create their final products and finally evaluate their effectiveness and make any necessary adjustments.
 Pupils will also have the opportunity to work collaboratively and independently during each stage of the design processes.

-In our ever increasing technological world we also aim to give pupils the opportunity to develop Science, Technology, Engineering, Arts and Mathematical (STEAM) knowledge throughout our design and technology curriculum.
+In our ever-increasing technological world we also aim to give pupils the opportunity to develop Science, Technology, Engineering, Arts and Mathematical (STEAM) knowledge throughout our design and technology curriculum.